-"Inspector" means any person appointed by the Governor 20 as an Inspector under this Act.
+"Inspector" means any person appointed by the Governor as an Inspector under this Act.

-3. Every bee-keeper in whose apiary any disease appears shall, Bee-keeper to give within seven days after first becoming aware of its presence, send notice of disease. written notice thereof to the Secretary for Agriculture, at Wellington.
+3. Every bee-keeper in whose apiary any disease appears shall, Bee-keeper to give within seven days after first becoming aware of its presence, send notice of disease. written notice thereof to the Secretary for Agriculture, at Wellington, 25 or to any Inspector of Stock.

-4. The Governor may from time to time appoint such Inspectors Inspectors. and other officers, with such powers and functions as he deems necessary in order to carry out the provisions of this Act.
+4. The Governor may from time to time appoint such Inspectors Inspectors. and other officers, with such powers and functions as he deems necessary-in-order to carry out the provisions of this Act.